corentinlange/corentinlange/README.md

 Software engineer
 -------------------------------------------------------

-* 🌍  I'm based in France, Marseille ☀️🏖️⛰️
+* 🌍  I'm based in Marseille ☀️🏖️⛰️, France
 * ✉️  You can contact me at [corentin@lange.com](mailto:corentin@lange.com)
 * 👷 Currently employed as a Rust backend developer